 Tip 13: Install a surge suppressor

-Small internal power surges in your home's electrical system occur every time you turn on or off hair dryers, power tools and vacuum cleaners.
+Small internal power surges in your home’s electrical system occur every time you turn on or off hair dryers, power tools and vacuum cleaners.
 These small voltage spikes can wreck the sensitive electronic circuitry in appliances with digital displays.
-Prevent this by plugging your new appliance into a high-quality surge protector or by swapping out the existing electrical receptacle behind the appliance for a point-of-use surge suppressor receptacle.
+Prevent this by plugging your new appliances into a high-quality surge protector or by swapping out the existing electrical receptacle behind the appliance for a point-of-use surge suppressor receptacle.